Some call it burnout. Others may call it an anxiety disorder. Buddhists refer to it as having a “monkey mind.” It’s stress. And it affects us all.

 Mindfulness practice is something we’ve already gone over, but it’s worth mentioning again.
 This practice can be used anytime, anywhere.
 In fact, you can even teach yourself to be mindful all the time — an idea supported by ancient Buddhism and practiced by Buddhist monks and nuns.

 Why is mindfulness so useful for stress reduction?

 It teaches you how to avoid rumination and a wild mind that can’t stay focused.
 It helps you enjoy your life by stressing the importance of the present moment.
 Finally, it helps you identify those various thoughts, feelings, and emotions that might be bothering you so that you can learn to either fix or attend to them or radically accept them as part of the up and down momentum of life.

 Yoga can also be practiced almost anywhere.
 While you can certainly take yoga classes, you can also do yoga at your desk at work, at home on your bedroom floor, and even while waiting in line at the post office.

 Yoga helps reduce stress by teaching you how to focus on your breath and how to breathe more effectively in general.
 Yoga poses and movements relax the body, so they also inherently relax the mind.
 This can help you release emotional energy and develop a stronger connection between your body and mind.
 If you are looking for pain relief, then gentle yoga sequence could be your answer.

 The good news is you can start slow, but just be sure to start.
-Add stress-reduction practices in one-by-one.
-While your progress may move gradually, the rewards you’ll reap from a less hectic, less stressful and anxiety-filled life cannot be matched.
+Add stress-reduction practices by one-by-one.
+While your progress may move gradually, the rewards you’ll reap from a less hectic, less stressful, and anxiety-filled life cannot be matched.
 Speak with one of our wellness advisors on how we can help you.
 Remember, the call is FREE!